 The European Broadband Awards are open to all types of projects irrespective of the size, location, or technologies used.
-The competition targets national, regional, and local public authorities (e.g. municipalities, regions and administrations) as well as large and small privately funded projects that adopt innovative models of investment, business or financing structure, such as financial instruments.
+The competition targets national, regional, and local public authorities (e.g. municipalities, regions and administrations) as well as large and small privately funded projects that adopt innovative models of investment, business or financing.

 European Broadband Awards 2017

 49 projects applied by the deadline of 7 September 2017.
-The projects are being assessed by a jury composed of experts in broadband who will select the finalists and the winners.
-The winners will be awarded by the European Commissioner for Digital Economy and Society at the Award Ceremony on 20 November 2017 and their projects showcased at the Broadband Days in Brussels.
-The winners and finalists will also be featured in DG Connect's website, newsletters and will be displayed in the good practices database of Broadband Europe.
+The projects were assessed by a jury composed of experts in broadband who selected the 15 finalists and the five winners.
+The European Commissioner for Regional Policy Corina Crețu and Commissioner for Agriculture & Rural Development, Phil Hogan awarded the five winners at the Award Ceremony on 20 November 2017 and their projects were showcased at the Broadband Days in Brussels.
+The winners and finalists are featured in the good practices database of Broadband Europe.

-The projects will be awarded in one of the five categories:
+The projects were awarded in one of the five categories:

 - Innovative models of financing, business and investment.